virenbhadiyadra/quality-code/Viren.md

 2.[Code quality: measuring the business impact of unhealthy code](https://codescene.com/blog/measuring-the-business-impact-of-low-code-quality)
 SUMMARY:New research quantifies the business benefits of high-quality code, shedding light on its significance.
 In the software industry, code quality is often undervalued at the business level.
 The study reveals that efficient software development offers a competitive edge, with 23-42% of developer time wasted due to technical debt and poor code.
 High-quality code boasts 15 times fewer bugs, twice the development speed, and 9 times lower completion time uncertainty.
 The research, based on 39 commercial codebases, aims to bridge the communication gap between developers and non-technical stakeholders, emphasizing the business impact of code quality.

+CHECKLIST:
+- Efficient software development is a competitive advantage, enabling companies to maintain a short time-to-market with a mature product experience.
+- Research shows that 23-42% of developer’s time is wasted due to technical debt and bad code.
+- Code quality is not visible to non-tech stakeholders and possible gains in code quality are hard to translate into business value.
+- High quality code has 15 times fewer bugs, twice the development speed, and 9 times lower uncertainty in completion time.

 3.[How Can I Improve My Code Quality?](https://duecode.io/blog/how-can-i-improve-my-code-quality/)
 SUMMARY: Ensuring good code quality is crucial in software development, involving practices like code reviews, continuous integration, bug analysis, and adherence to coding guidelines.
 Regular code reviews with the pull request method help maintain quality, reduce bugs, and save time.
 Continuous Integration (CI) tools like Jenkins aid in early error detection.
 Code metrics and linters help measure and improve code quality, and clear, readable code is preferred over clever but confusing code.
 Effective testing and addressing technical debt are vital, along with avoiding excessive comments and prioritizing self-documenting code.